lavolpecheprogramma/gcode-file/README.md

 Accepts an array on polylines and generate all the commands to draw the polylines.

 ### addLayer(name)
-Add layer to save on separate file.
+Add layer that will be saved on separate file.

 ### downloadFile()
 Generate and download the gcode file